 2. Are Big Barker Dog Beds Chew Proof?

 Walls.
 Remote controls.
-And anything made of wood, plastic, fabric or even metal are fair game for a Mastiff puppy.
+And anything made of wood, plastic, fabric, or even metal is fair game for a Mastiff puppy.

 So, we big dog owners with puppies need to be one step ahead at all times.